-A one or two-day adjustment to the calculation of the Molad of Tishri.
+A Molad is the calculation of the average conjunction of the moon with the earth and the sun.
+It is based on the mean or average length of the lunar month, which is 29.53059 days.
+The Molad is not the astronomical conjunction.
+A Postponement is a one or two-day adjustment to the calculation of the Molad of Tishri.
 These adjustments enable the process of calculating the Molad to consistently achieve the greatest degree of accuracy in relationship to the cycle of the moon.

 Postponements are part of the process of calculating and declaring the date of the Feast of Trumpets (Tishri 1, the first day of the Hebrew sacred year), which in turn is used to set the year's dates for observing God's annual Holy Days.
-After calculating the Molad of Tishri, the following postponement rules are used to declare Tishri 1.
+After calculating the Molad of Tishri, one of the following four postponement rules are applied to declare Tishri 1.

-When Tishri's Molad or advancement occurs on a Sunday, Wednesday, or Friday, the declaration of Tishri 1 is advanced one day to a Monday, Thursday or Saturday (Sabbath) respectively.
+Rule 1 is invoked when Tishri's Molad or advancement occurs on a Sunday, Wednesday, or Friday.
+The declaration of Tishri 1 is advanced one day to a Monday, Thursday or Saturday (Sabbath) respectively.
 This rule prevents the Day of Atonement (Yom Kippur) from falling on a Friday or Sunday.
 Since Atonement is a complete day of fasting coupled with the command that absolutely NO work is to be done on the day, this rule prevents a fast day followed by a day of feast and rejoicing before God (the Saturday Sabbath) and vice versa.

-When Tishri's Molad happens at or after noon (18 hours 0 parts), the declaration of Tishri 1 is delayed to the following day.
+Rule 2 is invoked when Tishri's Molad happens at or after noon (18 hours 0 parts).
+The declaration of Tishri 1 is delayed to the following Hebrew day.

-When Tishri's Molad of a common year occurs on a Tuesday (on or after 9 hours and 204 parts) the declaration of Tishri 1 is moved to the next day (Wednesday).
+Rule 3 is invoked when Tishri's Molad of a common year occurs on a Tuesday (on or after 9 hours and 204 parts).
+The declaration of Tishri 1 is moved to the next day (Wednesday).
 Then, because of the above listed Rule One, the day declared as Tishri 1 is moved to Thursday.

-When Tishri's Molad of a common year comes right after an intercalary year occurs on a Monday, at or after 15 hours and 589 parts, the declaration of Tishri 1 is advanced to Tuesday.
+Rule 4 is used when Tishri's Molad of a common year comes right after an intercalary year occurs on a Monday, at or after 15 hours and 589 parts.
+The declaration of Tishri 1 on the Hebrew calendar is advanced to Tuesday.
 This rule applies roughly once every 186 years.